AdrianFehrNZ/Taxi-Booking-System/readme.txt

 - Assignment2SQL.sql
 - readme.txt

+NOTE: This code needs to be run through Apache and MySQL (i.e. in XAMPP)

 Brief Instructions:

 - To run the system, first open booking.html.
 From here you can enter details for a booking time for a taxi, and then click the 'Book' button.